leocybersecurity/leocybersecurity.github.io/va/install.md

     > **Note**: Please see [more about devices](more-about-devices) for further information.

-    1. Login to the virtual appliance using your management interface and a secure shell client
+    1. Login to the management interface on the virtual appliance using a secure shell client
     2. Select **Input license key**
-    3. Input your `Device Name` and `License Key` from [ETS](https://ets.leocybersecurity.com/).
-Your virtual appliance will reach out and download a custom configuration for your device from LEO at this step
+    3. Input your `Device Name` and `License Key` from [LEO ETS](https://ets.leocybersecurity.com/).
+Your virtual appliance will reach out and download a custom configuration for your device from LEO

 At this point, your virtual appliance will reach out to the LEO management VPN and being deploying our technology stack.
 Depending on your Internet connection, this can take between 10 and 30 minutes.

 # Post configuration tasks

-You can follow along with the deployment by tracking the **status** page.
+You can follow along with the deployment by visiting the **status** page.